-American Holocaust, Sweet Grass Smoke, Winkte & Crazy Sacred Dogs, Woman in A Man’s Suit, Working Class Hero, Philosopher Dogs and My Work Here Ain’t Yet Done.
+American Holocaust, Winkte & Crazy Sacred Dogs, Woman in A Man’s Suit, Working Class Hero, Philosopher Dogs and My Work Here Ain’t Yet Done.

 The past few years she has been doing live performances, solo, and as a member of The Cosmic Cowgirls, at local venues.

 She is the subject of an award-winning documentary film,

 “Woman In A Man’s Suit” film, winner of the Festival Favorite,

 Roanoke International Film Festival